Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 &nbsp;&nbsp;&nbsp; - `isCancelled` state &mdash; By calling the `cancel()` method on the object.

 ### BlockOperation

-If you simply want to execute a small bit of code or to call a method, you can use BlockOperation and NSInvocationOperation

-`BlockOperation` is a concrete subclass of

-888
+Before implementing your own custom subclasses of the `Operation` class, let's examine the behavior of the built-in `BlockOperation` subclass provided by Apple.

 ```Swift
   class BlockOperation : Operation
 ```

-If you just want to execute a small piece of code or call a method you can use BlockOperation and NSInvocationOperation instead of subclassing Operation.
+`BlockOperation` can be thought of as a *hybrid* between GCD `DispatchQueues` and `Operations`. `BlockOperation` subclasses `Operation` for you and:
+- manages the concurrent execution of one or more closures on the default global queue.
+- as actual `Operation` subclass, it lets you take advantage of all the other features of an operation: cancelling a task, reporting task state, specifying dependences between tasks, etc.

-concrete subclass of Operation that manages the concurrent execution of one or more blocks.
-You can use this object to execute several blocks at once without having to create separate operation objects for each.
+A `BlockOperation` object can be used to execute several blocks at once without having to create separate operation objects for each.
 When executing more than one block, the operation itself is considered finished only when all blocks have finished executing.

-Blocks added to a block operation are dispatched with default priority to an appropriate work queue.
-The blocks themselves should not make any assumptions about the configuration of their execution environment.
+Thus,  a `BlockOperation` also behaves like a GCD `DispatchGroup`.

+If you simply need to execute a small bit of code or to call a method &mdash; if find that you have a need for a simpler, GCD-like closure &mdash; you can use `BlockOperation` (or `NSInvocationOperation`) instead of subclassing `Operation`.

+> Note: Block operations run concurrently.
+If you need them to run serially, you'll need to setup a dispatch queue instead.

 <!-- Operations provide greater control over your tasks as you can now handle such common needs as cancelling the task, reporting the state of the task, wrapping asynchronous tasks into an operation and specifying dependences between various tasks. -->